bbondy/brianbondy.node/src/public/markdown/about.markdown

 - I was born and raised on a farm.
 I'm convinced that I'm a hard worker because of that.
 - I'm a home body, but I do like to go out.
 I'd love to do constructive things with my time.
 - I love to learn.
 If I'm not learning, then I lose interest quick.
 I need to be challenged.
+- I love to push and discover my limits, that's why I run.
-- I have ownership in 2 companies which I co-founded: ROBOBAK and VisionWorks Solutions Inc. in the company that acquired ROBOBAK
+- I co-founded 2 companies before Brave: ROBOBAK and VisionWorks Solutions Inc.
 - I was awarded a Microsoft MVP award for Visual C++ July 2010 - July 2011
 - It is a dream of mine to one day be a winner of the Hutter Prize